 You Can’t Leave Facebook Alone

 Facebook, Twitter, and other social media sites will let you maintain long-distance relationships long after you move.
-You can instantly see what your brother, aunt, or childhood friend did over the weekend and carry on conversations as if you had never left.

 Ways to Cope with Relocation Depression